diavolerie/Spotify_deck_r36s/README.md

 ## Installing on the console

-Same layout as other pygame-based tools (e.g. Sticker Printer):
+Same layout as other pygame-based tools:

 1. Copy **`Spotify Deck.sh`** and the **`spotify_deck/`** folder together, unmodified, into the console's `tools` folder: `/roms2/tools/` (or `/roms/tools/`).
 2. Copy the `config.json` you generated in step 2 above into `spotify_deck/` (next to `spotify_deck.py`).